-Trams are a reminder of the good old days of Hong Kong.
+Trams are a reminder of the good old days in Hong Kong.
 They constantly reminded me of trams in Kolkata.
 They are slow, not airconditioned, but they let you absorb the sights, sounds, and smells of Hong Kong.
 I had to skip them most of the times in the interest of time, but I did take one joy ride, just for the experience.
 There are so many trams moving around – painted creatively, they look like toys moving on the roads.

 Heritage Tram called Peak Tram takes you to Victoria Peak in vintage style while giving you a slanted look of the city.

 To travel between two main islands Hong Kong and Kowloon – there is a ferry called Star Ferry.

 Pro Tip – Buy return ticket on Airport Express, it works cheaper than two one-way tickets.

 Hong Kong has all kinds of people.
 I met the kindest people and some of the rudest.
 While walking around Wan Chai – I was searching for a temple.
 I asked the two elderly men who were chatting outside a shop.
 It took me a while to make them understand what I am looking for – my pronunciation was the culprit.
 When they figured out I was looking for the temple, around the corner – they laughed and I laughed with them.
 It was one of my beautiful moments in Hong Kong.

 Most people who are not very comfortable with English would try to ignore your questions at the cost of sounding rude.

 I happened to meet a college friend who is now living in Hong Kong after 20 years.
 I met another friend’s friend who has lived in Hong Kong all her life and I met a Katy – a Hong Kong-based blogger.
 They were my windows to the life in Hong Kong along with my Airbnb hosts.

 Hong Kong has its own currency and passport even though technically it is China.